 Result: Recognition of expertise in your team, and point to them as the go-to for answers

 I’ve made this arrangement at every client I’ve led.
 I’ve had some people take to this like a fish in water – they love the interaction and actively participate with the project team, feel part of the team, and take its success personally.
-In another case we attended a new project initiation.
-We listened, provided non-security feedback and questions, and were rewarded with a big thank you.
+In one particular case we attended a new project initiation.
+We listened, recognized that security was not a material consideration for the project, provided non-security feedback and questions, and were rewarded with a big thank you.
 They appreciated our input and made a habit of inviting us for every new project they considered.

 Result: Engaging and Embedding in projects.
-Knowing what happens in the organization.
+Participating and having ownership for the participation.
 Create low friction, high return work environments where Security is perceived as being invested in the success of the project – through the time committed and the willingness to listen and care about the goal of the project.

 - For Every Control You Implement You Must Give Something Back: This one probably sounds like process, but at its heart is empathy.
 Security teams have a tendency to impose controls that make tasks harder or take longer.
-This is a problem for those trying to get their work done in time for a deadline imposed by their manager.
-In an effort to meet the deadline, controls will be broken, steps will be taken all for the sake of doing things quicker, and the (selfish) goal of getting work done for receiving the adulation (or avoiding the wrath) of their boss.
+This is a problem for those people in the company trying to get their work done in time for a deadline imposed by their manager.
+In an effort to meet the deadline they will be willing to take any steps to achieve that goal – including side-stepping security.
 Security needs to empathize with this.
 Hence my rule.

-Result: A mentality around the potential effects of Security, and a thoughtful approach that looks to minimize that impact.
-A view that Security actually cares and is sensitive to personal success.
+Result: A mentality around the potential effects of security, and a thoughtful approach that looks to minimize that impact.
+A view that Security Team actually cares and is sensitive to personal success.

 - Prioritize – Be Great at Important Things: This is where I insert a bit of Security – but where understanding the customer comes strongly into play.
+Nearly every organization struggles with how to prioritize its work.
+For Security Teams, this includes the endless list of “must have” projects, tickets, vulnerabilities, and audits.
+How do you decide what goes first?
+Some use a thumb in the wind, while others claim “professional expertise”.
+I prefer measures and collaboration in the team.
 I force the team through what I call “Risk Week”.
 It’s a week-long session (that gets shorter over time as they get great at it) where we create our Risk model and mitigation priorities for the year.
 It is a highly collaborative effort.
 It includes revisiting all the organizational groups.
 It includes assigned responsibilities within the team so they all participate.
+It involves learning how to measure and make the exercise objective and repeatable.
 It involves presenting their ideas, each participant challenging assumptions, and creating active discourse as priorities are weighed.
 We even include an executive presentation where the team is welcome to present so that they gain the experience and the exposure.